 Richard: Well, I just thought you were the type to...
 You know, it doesn't matter.

 Proxy: Kay, weird.
 Anyway, I'm also Newport Island's toughest delinquent.
-By now, I've beaten mostly any and all punks that want a piece of me, except that red dye hair kid.
+By now, I've beaten mostly any punks that want a piece of me, except that brown-haired loser.
 He's so god damn annoying.
 But yeah, that wraps up my introduction.

 Richard: Guess it's my turn.
 I'm Richard, I'm 14 years old, 5'4, and my weight is 106 pounds.
 I too am a middle school graduate who is going to high school within the island next year.
 I'm currently considering going for honor roll during my high school career.